ivan-guerra/programmador.com/content/series/workflow-optimization/part-5:-text-editing.md

 ### Adding LSPs and More Using Mason

-You might see the acronym LSP thrown around in Neovim docs and elsewhere on the web.
+You might see the acronym LSP thrown around in NeoVim docs and elsewhere on the web.
 What's an LSP?

 > LSP(s) facilitates features like go-to-definition, find references, hover,
 > completion, rename, format, refactor, etc., using semantic whole-project
 > analysis.

-To get the most out of Neovim, **you'll want to install an LSP for each language that you use**.
+To get the most out of NeoVim, **you'll want to install an LSP for each language that you use**.
 Mason is a package manager that comes with NVChad that makes LSP installation easy.

-Open Neovim and run the Mason package manager by entering the command `:Mason`:
+Open NeoVim and run the Mason package manager by entering the command `:Mason`:

 ![Mason UI](/series/workflow-optimization/part-5:-text-editing/mason.webp#center)